Devops-2022-Group-R/itu-minitwit/notes/session02.md

     - Or for making our simple crap code better, helper functions to create structs from a Row map
 - Currently, status code 307 is used in many redirects - investigate if this is proper usage of `c.Redirect` (or if it matches the old minitwit)
 - Use an external frontend.
 The html template stuff is not working well
+- Split things into multiple files, one large main.go file is confusing

 ## Other notes
 - Remember to remove `ping`, `pingHandler` etc. that was used for testing